nejukmaster/ProjectA/ProjectA/Assets/Character/Shader/README.md

 Character Shader Part
 =====================
 #### Character Shader is based on unity-chan.
 And this is written with hlsl because this project runs on URP.
-The Iilustrative NRP shader is implemented in the following five processes.
+The Iilustrative NPR shader is implemented in the following five processes.
 >  1. Skin Shader With Diffuse Wraping
 >  2. Body Shader With Diffuse Wraping and Normal Map
 >  3. Hair Shader With Diffuse Wraping and Normal Map